ToasterVan/svelte-todo/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+Ensure you have the correct version on pocketbase installed.
+I developed on apple silicon, if you have another computer, delete the ```pocketbase``` file and replace it with the correct one from the [PocketBase documentation](https://pocketbase.io/docs/)

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: